Join the Order!

 Novice

 We expect a lot of commitment from Novices.
-The period of Novitiate lasts around two years and Novices must manifest at least four times a year in that period, as well as doing the same 'behind the scenes' work that Sisters and Brothers do.
-In this time you will also be expected to take on one project per year which is your own.
-This normally involves organising a fundraiser for an HIV/AIDS project or lgbt rights campaign, writing one of our safer sex leaflets, or arranging for us to have a stall or other presence at an event.
+The period of Novitiate lasts at least a year, and more usually two.
+Novices must manifest at least eight times in that period, as well as doing the same 'behind the scenes' work that Sisters and Brothers do.
+In this time you will also be expected to take on two projects which are your own, the second bigger than the first.
+This normally involves organising fundraisers for an HIV/AIDS project or lgbt rights campaign, writing one of our safer sex leaflets, or arranging for us to have a stall or other presence at an event.
 This web site was originally a Novice project.
+A good Novice project is one which supports the work of the Order, but enables you to learn how to work with the others.
 The other members of the Order will support you, but it's your baby.
-At least one member of your Convent will act as your Mother, providing additional support and advice.
-As you progress, you will take a fuller role in the Order and, eventually, you will be ready to become a

 Fully Professed Sister or Brother